CristianCapsuna/CRISP-DM_project/ReadMe.md

 # A look into vehicle depreciation

+I have written a story on Medium for this project which can be viewed [here]("https://medium.com/@cristian.capsuna/should-you-care-about-car-depreciation-d2e4d92a58fb")

 ## Installation

 To be able to open and view the files you need Jupyter Notebook.